 There was a time when I saw you as this knight in shining armour, my prince charming.
 A time before I lived and experienced the real world, and the people therein.

 Now, I see you as an ordinary person with an extraordinary character.
-A man with faults, weaknesses and possible baggage – because well, by now you too would have lived and experience the real world.
+A man with faults, weaknesses and possible baggage – because well, by now you too would have lived and experienced the real world.

 I see you as someone who can live without me but chooses to live with me.
 I see you as the kind of person who accepts that there will be days where I just won’t give a flying fuck and propose some insane adventure.
 You’ll be floored, but eager!
 A man who find intrigue in a woman who prefers to live in the shadows of her mind.
 Always observing from the outside, no need for social engagements.